front-end-foundations/session3/README.md

 }
 ```

 So let's make the content of the `.content` div depend on the link's href.
-We will use `includes` becasue a test for simple equality will fail:
+We will use `includes` as a test for simple equality will fail:

 ```js
 function makeActive() {